 The Importance of Quality Control in Medical Writing

-In fact, we aren’t.
-Even the best medical writer makes the occasional mistake.
-It’s challenging to ensure that your project’s content, style, and format are high quality.
+Even the best medical writers make the occasional mistake.
+That is why it is important to use every tool at our disposal to make sure that each project’s content, style, and format are high quality.

-That’s where our good friends the quality control (QC) specialists come in.
-QC specialists look at a document with “fresh eyes” that can spot mistakes an author may overlook.
+Luckily, many medical writers have access to quality control (QC) specialists.
+QC specialists look at documents with “fresh eyes” that can spot mistakes authors may overlook.
 They may also have specific expertise in editing styles, data formatting, data presentation, or document design.

-That’s why QC reviews are critical to medical writers.
+That’s why QC reviews are a must-have for medical writers.

 What is a QC review?

-• Data should be verified against a source
+• Data are verified against a reliable source

-• Links (internal and external) should be clicked to ensure they link where intended
+• Links (internal and external) are all working as intended

-• Grammar, punctuation, and abbreviations should be checked against a style guide
+• Grammar, punctuation, and abbreviations are checked against a style guide

-• Document style, layout, and formatting should be checked for consistency
+• Document style, layout, and formatting are checked for consistency

-The person who handles your QC review may vary across organizations.
-The different aspects of a QC review may even be broken out and assigned to multiple people—for example, an editor, a data accuracy reviewer, or a design reviewer.
+The person who handles your QC review depends on your organization.
+Sometimes, various aspects of a QC review may be divided up into sections and assigned to multiple people—for example, one part could go to an editor, another to a data accuracy reviewer, or a design reviewer.
 Your QC specialist could be another writer who can perform this review task because they are not the author (remember those critical “fresh eyes”), or they could be a dedicated specialist with specific training and expertise.

 It’s a good idea to touch base with your QC specialist at the beginning of the project.
-This could be in a live meeting or through virtual meeting technology.
-However that meeting occurs, taking the time early on to discuss expectations and what is needed to QC the project will allow you time to ensure you have everything prepared for a successful QC.
+It could be an in-person meeting or a virtual one.
+It helps to take the time early on to discuss expectations and what is needed to ensure you have everything prepared for a successful QC.

-You’ll need to identify a few things at the beginning of the project:
+Here are the key things that need to be made crystal-clear at the beginning of the project:

 • Who will be performing the QC review(s)?
-Will be it be your main point of contact or will there be multiple QC specialists?
+Will one person be your main point of contact, or will there be multiple QC specialists?
 If so, who will coordinate that effort?

 • When should the QC review(s) occur?
-It should occur before your project is submitted to your review team for the first time, but you should look at the project timeline and try to identify what day you plan to send your document and source files to your QC specialist and what day they will return their comments to you.
-This can be tentative, but you can stay in contact with your QC specialist and adjust timing as needed throughout development.
+It should occur before your project is submitted to your review team for the first time, but you should look at the project timeline and try to identify which day you plan to send your document and source files to your QC specialist—and when they will return their comments to you.
+This can be tentative, but it is important to stay in contact with your QC specialist and adjust timing as needed throughout development and making sure you both agree and understand.

 • What does your QC specialist need from you?
-Besides your project document and your source files, what else might your QC specialist need from you?
-One example is annotation guidance that indicates for each claim in your project which source file supports it and exactly where in that source file.
-Your QC specialist may have preferences for what form that annotation guidance takes to best support their QC process.
+In addition to your project document and your source files, what else might your QC specialist need from you?
+One example is annotation guidance.
+For each claim in your project, this tells you which source file supports it, and its exact location in that source file.
+Your QC specialist may prefer one form of annotation guidance over another to optimize their QC process.

 QC Process

-Hopefully, you have a QC process.
+Hopefully, you already have an established QC process.
 If you’re part of an organization, there may be a standard operating procedure (SOP) that you can review to understand your organization’s process.

 But if you don’t have a specific process, don’t despair!
 You can develop one that works for you.

 A great way to start developing your own QC process is by building a QC checklist.
 This checklist should identify every item that needs to be checked on your documents.
-You may begin with a simple list of the key aspects of a QC review, such as the one included above under “What is a QC Review?”
-It may also be useful to drill into each item with specific details.
+For a start, AMWA has a free Medical Editing Checklist that covers the essentials.
+You may begin with a simple list of the key aspects of a QC review, like the one already provided under “What is a QC Review?”
+It may also be useful to take a deep dive into the specific details of each item.

 For example, a more detailed checklist for verifying data might look like this: